-We are able to offer support in a variety of areas including: plant identification, insect identification, home landscaping and gardening, and weed identification.
-We also offer assistance in other areas as well, just give us a call to see how we can help!
+We offer assistance in many areas including: plant identification, insect identification, home landscaping and gardening, and weed identification.
+Just send us an email to see how we can help.

 Interested in Becoming a Somerset County Rutgers Master Gardener?

-Becoming a Rutgers Master Gardeners is an incredible opportunity to volunteer your time and learn about horticulture, provide community and university services, and enjoy the company of other like-minded volunteers.
-Through opportunities within Somerset County, newly trained volunteers return 100 hours within 18 months of completing their training to become Certified Rutgers Master Gardeners.
-To remain active and certified within the program, volunteers return 25 hours annually while also attending 10 hours of continuing education.
-For more information on how to become a Rutgers Master Gardeners, view out information packet below.
+Becoming a Rutgers Master Gardener is an incredible opportunity to volunteer your time and learn about horticulture, provide community and university services, and enjoy the company of other like-minded volunteers.
+Through opportunities within Somerset County, newly trained students are required to complete 60 intern hours within 18 months of finishing the educational component to become Certified Rutgers Master Gardeners.
+To remain certified, Master Gardeners are required annually to volunteer 25 hours of service and to attend 10 hours of continuing education and/or Master Gardener general meetings.

 Some of our community service includes manning the Rutgers Master Gardeners helpline, children’s programs, speaker’s bureau, horticulture therapy, public outreach events, and many others.
 Our university services include volunteering in agriculture and horticulture research at various university-held properties.